CORONAVIRUS AID, RELIEF, AND ECONOMIC SECURITY ACT (CARES ACT)

 5) As of May 22, 2020; a total of 93 students received an Emergency Financial Aid Grant under Section 18004(a)(1) of the CARES Act.

 6) The institution determined that active students that were enrolled in a 600-hour or longer program as of March 1, 2020 and were still in an active enrollment status as the date of campus shutdown on March 16, 2020 due to coronavirus are deemed eligible to receive the Emergency Financial Aid Grant for students.
 Students had to certify that they incurred expenses related to the disruption of campus operations due to coronavirus and will utilize the emergency grant relief funds to cover these associated costs.
 All 105 eligible students were required to fill out a Google Form to request or decline emergency financial aid grant funds, and they could request an amount not to exceed $1500.
 Once all the replies were received as of April 30, 2020; the institution formulated the actual check amounts based on utilizing the maximum grant funds available.
-Each student’s emergency grant was calculated by pro-rating in accordance with their enrollment status (full-time, ¾ time, or ½ time); or if they had requested a lessor amount, they were granted funds according to the lessor of their requested amount or the maximum for their enrollment status classification.
+Each student’s emergency grant was calculated by pro-rating in accordance with their enrollment status (full-time, ¾ time, or ½ time); or if they had requested a lesser amount, they were granted funds according to the lessor of their requested amount or the maximum for their enrollment status classification.

-7) The 105 students that were eligible to receive the Emergency Financial Aid Grant were required to fill out a Google Form in which they provided financial hardships if requesting funds; as well as certifiying that they incurred eligible expenses related to the disruption of campus operations due to coronavirus in an amount that meets or exceeds the emergency grant amount they requested.
+7) The 105 students that were eligible to receive the Emergency Financial Aid Grant were required to fill out a Google Form in which they provided financial hardships if requesting funds; as well as certifying that they incurred eligible expenses related to the disruption of campus operations due to coronavirus in an amount that meets or exceeds the emergency grant amount they requested.
 Eligible expenses were explained to include food, housing, course materials, technology, health care, and child care.